Pirate utopia: Libertatia

-Libertatia (also known as Libertalia) was a possibly fictional anarchist colony founded in the late 17th century in Madagascar by pirates under the leadership of Captain James Misson.
+Libertatia, also known as Libertalia, was a possibly fictional anarchist colony founded in the late 17th century in Madagascar by pirates under the leadership of Captain James Misson.
 Whether or not Libertatia actually existed is disputed.
 Captain Charles Johnson describes Libertatia in his book A General History of the Pyrates.
 Much of the book is a mixture of fact and fiction, and it is possible the account of Libertatia is entirely fabricated.
 According to Johnson's description, Libertatia lasted for about 25 years.
 The precise location is not known; however, most sources say it stretched from the Bay of Antongil to Mananjary, including Île Sainte Marie and Foulpointe.
 Thomas Tew, Misson, and an Italian Dominican priest named Caraccioli were involved in founding it.

 In literature and popular culture

 Cities of the Red Night, a novel by American author William S. Burroughs, revolves around a group of radical pirates who seek the freedom to live under the articles set out by Captain James Misson.

-The attempted establishment of a Republic of Pirates utopia (free from either British or Spanish rule) is a significant plot element in the Ubisoft video game Assassin's Creed IV: Black Flag.
+The attempted establishment of a Republic of Pirates is a significant plot element in the Ubisoft video game Assassin's Creed IV: Black Flag.
 In the movie Pirates of the Caribbean 3: At World's End the main characters gather at "Shipwreck Cove", a city built out of wrecked ships and constructed platforms.

-The TV series Black Sails is largely based on the history and famous historical pirate inhabitants of Nassau, as well as characters based on Robert Louis Stevenson's novel Treasure Island.
-Several characters' motivations are rooted in the idea of establishing a pirate republic based on egalitarian and democratic principles in Nassau.

-Libertalia is also a central plot element and setting in the video game Uncharted 4: A Thief's End.
-However, in this interpretation, Libertalia was founded by the pirate Henry Avery and others including Tew, Anne Bonny and Edward England.
+The TV series Black Sails is largely based on the historical pirate inhabitants of Nassau, as well as characters based on Robert Louis Stevenson's novel Treasure Island.
+Libertalia is also a central plot element and setting in the video game Uncharted 4: A Thief's End; however, in this interpretation, Libertalia was founded by the pirate Henry Avery and others including Tew, Anne Bonny, and Edward England.

 The 2015 video game Fallout 4 features an area in the game called "Libertalia".
 The area is a series of off-shore platforms (made of various debris) that has become home to a large gang of raiders.

-British Author Warren Ellis writes in Bruce Sterling's book Pirate Utopia about Libertalia and the objections against its existence.
+British Author Warren Ellis writes in Bruce Sterling's book Pirate Utopia about Libertalia and negatively appraising its existence.